 - places a high value on knowledge;

-- seeks to develop strong character in line with our core values of determination, courage, humility, accountability, honourable purpose, integrity and compassion;
+- seeks to develop strong character in line with our core virtues of love, wisdom, fairness, self-control, courage, humility and integrity;

-In order to realise these aims, the curriculum is designed so that students:
+The curriculum is designed so that all students:

-- have access to a diverse and accessible curriculum;
+- have access to the same ambitious, broad and balanced curriculum;

-- have opportunities to develop academic knowledge and skills alongside creativity and the confidence to express themselves clearly;
+- have opportunities to develop academic knowledge and skills, alongside creativity

 - are guided and prepared to access a wide variety of different careers in line with their interests and abilities;

 - develop cultural capital, allowing them to be proactive and informed citizens with a comprehensive understanding of the thoughts, beliefs and customs of other people groups;